aurovrata/post-my-contact-form-7/README.txt

 `
 = 'cf7_2_post_filter_cf7_delay_select2_launch' =

-This allows you manually launch the select2 jquery dropdonw fields.
-This is required if you need to customise the select dropdown on windows load event with your own jquery scripts before the select2 transformation is applied.
+This allows you manually launch the select2 jQuery dropdown fields.
+This is required if you need to customise the select dropdown on windows load event with your own jQuery scripts before the select2 transformation is applied.
 Please read the FAQ on custom scripts to make sure you trigger your script after the form is mapped.
 `
 add_filter( 'cf7_2_post_filter_cf7_delay_select2_launch', '__return_true');`